ansible/ansible-ui/platform/PLATFORM.md

    This will start the Platform UI in development mode.
    It will be running on <https://localhost:4100>.
-   The Platform UI will talk to the gateway using the `PLATFORM_SERVER` environment variable.
+   The Platform gateway ui will talk to the platform gateway api using the `PLATFORM_SERVER` environment variable.

 ## Building for Production